 In her downtime, Amy enjoys reading, relaxing by the lake, and listening to uplifting messages and music.

 Linda grew up in Staples, MN with her parents, three brothers, one sister and a grandfather who also lived with the family for nearly 20 years.
 Linda met her husband Gordon on a weekend lay witness mission and their love for music and their faith in Christ drew them together.
 They journeyed to Knoxville, TN where Gordon received his education and became an ordained minister.
 After serving a church in the Texas Panhandle the couple moved back to Minnesota with their three young children and Linda joined the Our Saviour’s staff in 1986.
 She has been creating worship bulletins, newsletters, worship participant schedules and handling incoming phone calls ever since.
 Linda is also the Chancel Choir piano accompanist.
 She plays for worship, wedding, funerals, and special occasions at Our Saviour’s and other churches in the community.
-Linda and Gordon’s three children are married and have blessed them with five grandchildren, which sometimes requires a trip to Canada where their oldest daughter and four grandchildren live.
+Linda and Gordon’s three children are married and have blessed them with six grandchildren, which sometimes requires a trip to Canada where their oldest daughter and four grandchildren live.

 Linda enjoys learning about alternative healing remedies, cleaning products and healthy lifestyles.
 She loves the people of Our Saviour’s and the way they are always willing to help meet the needs of others in this community and beyond.
 Linda loves working with the volunteers who regularly help assemble bulletins and mailings.
 She surprised herself by skydiving after receiving the adventure as a gift from her children.
 Most of her travels have consisted of visiting family in Texas and Canada but also enjoyed a trip to Hawaii with her husband and friends.